Hausler Creek Ranch

 WILDLIFE: Hausler Creek Ranch is known for its excellent hunting opportunities.
 The oak groves, hardwood forests, creeks, and food plots create a terrific habitat for whitetail deer and other wildlife species.
 On this low-fence ranch, where hunting is fair chase, the deer population has been judiciously managed with supplemental corn and protein feed placed at strategic sites.
 While it is typical to see a 130 – 140” buck on Hausler Creek, this ranch also produces larger Boone and Crockett sized deer in the 160-180”class.
 The property has been enrolled in the Texas Managed Lands Deer Program Level 3 for the past 18 years.

 At the peak of waterfowl migration, thousands of puddle ducks converge on the managed and natural green timber wetlands.
-Mallards, widgeons, gadwalls, teal, pintails and wood ducks flock to capture floating acorns, abundant smartweed, and planted millet in the shallow water hardwood bottoms providing unforgettable moments in time.
+Mallards, widgeons, gadwalls, teal, pintails and wood ducks flock to capture floating acorns, abundant smartweed in the shallow water hardwood bottoms providing unforgettable moments in time.

 EASEMENTS: Three gas pipeline easements cross the property.
-Food plots currently grow in most of the easements.
+Food plots and managed grasses currently grow in most of the easements.

 - Electricity is provided by Navarro County Electric Cooperative